someshambre07/FILE-INTEGRITY-CHECKER/README.md

 Conclusion
 This File Integrity Checker is a significant contribution to the field of cybersecurity, enabling organizations to maintain file authenticity and detect malicious activity effectively.
 By leveraging the power of Python and cryptographic techniques, the project underscores the importance of file integrity in securing digital assets.

+#OUTPUT:-
+Enter file names separated by commas: file1.txt, file2.txt, file3.txt
+The file file1.txt is not having any changes
+The file file2.txt is having some changes
+The file file3.txt is not having any changes